 But for all the pandering over expensive fads such as ergonomic furniture, live walls, integrated technologies and acoustically friendly meeting spaces, have we forgotten the importance of a free resource which has been shown to improve productivity countless times – natural light?

 In recent times there have been a number of reports and findings exploring the importance of humans’ innate affiliation with natural elements and the benefits exposure to natural light in the workplace has on both an individual’s well-being and work output.
-We recently mentioned that Biophilic Design was a hot Fit Out trend for 2017 and it doesn't come as a surprise that this design style appeals to people love of nature!

 you can’t just start taking a sledgehammer to the walls and create new windows

 This, of course, is not always an easy fix – ordinarily, you can’t just start taking a sledgehammer to the walls and create new windows.
 You can, however, ensure that as much light as possible is entering through the windows available by not blocking them with furniture or window coverings.
 Likewise, a clever use of light surfaces, mirrors and walls can often open up space and optimise light through reflection.